epicodus/lhtp/README.md

 I've also changed the environment variables to be compatible with the deployment Github actions workflow.
 Note the changed names and the fact that PRIVATE_KEY is now the key itself, not the path to the file.

+Other config variables are moved to config.yaml in the project root directory..

 ## Pulling course docs and images from GitHub

 The scripts to pull content from private GitHub repos are written to work with a GitHub App.